CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 ### 3.14.
 Undo-ing previous action: `undo`

-Reverses previous action that you've made.<br>
+Reverses the previous action that you have made.<br>
 Format: `undo`
 > The command last executed will be reversed.
 > Only 1 command will be reversed at a time.

 ### 3.15.
 Redo-ing previous action: `redo`

-Reverses previous `undo` that you've made.<br>
+Reverses the previous `undo` that you have made.<br>
 Format: `redo`
 > Any previous `undo` will be reversed, in successive order.

 ### 3.16.
 Get previous command: <kbd>↑</kbd>

-Retrieve the previous command entered, and replaces your text field with the previous command.<br>
+Retrieves the previous command entered, and replaces your text field with the previous command.<br>
 Format: Up arrow key
 > You can retrieve earlier commands from your use session by pressing <kbd>↑</kbd> again and again.

 ### 3.17.
 Get next command: <kbd>↓</kbd>

-Retrieve the next command entered, and replaces your text field with the next command.<br>
+Retrieves the next command entered, and replaces your text field with the next command.<br>
 Format: Down arrow key
 > You can retrieve later commands from your use session by pressing <kbd>↓</kbd> again and again.